polleverywhere/chaperon/README.md

   end
 end

-# our environment definition:
+# our load test definition:
-defmodule Environment.Production do
+defmodule LoadTest.Production do
-  use Chaperon.Environment
+  use Chaperon.LoadTest

   scenarios do
     run BasicAccountLogin, %{